AdamLien/dify-mcp-client/README.md

 > This plugin does **not** implement a **human-in-the-loop** mechanism by default, so connect **only reliable mcp server**.<br>
 > To avoid it, decrease `max itereations`(default:`3`) to `1`, and use it repeatedly in Chatflow.<br>
 > Don't forget to add a phrase such as <br>
-> *"ask for user's permission when calling tools"* in the system prompt.
+> *"ask for user's permission when calling tools"* in INSTRUCTION.

 > [!WARNING]
-> - The Tools field should not be left blank. so I recommend you to **select built-in Dify plugin** like "current time".
+> - The Tools field should not be left blank. so **select Dify tools** like "current time".
 > - The SSE connection is not supported